e-learning4rural/about/readme.md

 | Track 2: 💡 Innovation |  For novel, experimental, or breakthrough approaches advancing ethical AI in remote learning | Winner: $700 <br> Runner-up: $200 |

 ## How it works?
-- Submit your prototype and documentation: show how your AI solution works and why it matters
-- Receive feedback from educators and remote learners: structured usability testing and surveys inform your final score
-- Present at the live online showcase: finalists share their work, reflect with panels, and compete for awards
+- Participants submit a functional prototype, technical documentation, and ethical considerations
+- The panels will prescreen all *completed* submissions based on a transparent rubric that includes criteria for technical merit, cultural relevance, and usability
+- The top three submissions from each track will be selected by the panels, based on the prescreening scores
+- Finalists will receive structured feedback through usability testing with educators from rural contexts and remote learners from marginalized communities.
+Feedback will be collected via surveys and facilitated discussions, and it will contribute to the final score
+- Non-finalists are also invited to present their work during the showcase and will have the chance to be selected by the public as the 'Public's Favorite'

 ---

 ## Program Timeline